About Okami

 Terry Hardin

-Vice President of Technology & Strategy
+Vice President of Research & Development and Clinical

 Terry has broad functional experience in the medical device space with a focus on early stage companies.
 Prior to Okami, he served as Vice President of Technology and Product Management at Cianna Medical, which developed and commercialized the SCOUT Radar Surgical Guidance System.
 The company was acquired by Merit Medical for $200M.
 Terry held additional roles at Cianna Medical in marketing, product management and sales.
 Prior to Cianna, Terry was a Product Development Engineer at Suros Surgical Systems, helping to develop an innovative product line that led to a $240M acquisition by Hologic.
 Terry earned his B.S. in Chemical Engineering and M.S. in Biomedical Engineering from Rose-Hulman Institute of Technology.
 He is an inventor on over 15 issued U.S. and international patents.